 Another study recently revealed that micro-influencers are:

 1. Capable of delivering 60% higher engagement than influencer campaigns, for all of the same reasons as outlined above.

 2. They’re typically under-priced because they don’t have as many followers, making them an average of 6.7 times more cost-effective per instance of engagement.

 3. They also drive genuine social buzz up to 22 times more (!) than influencers or your larger campaigns can on their own.

 Remember that at the end of the day, so much of your marketing success comes down to your ability to get as specific as you possibly can.
-Gone are the times where you would craft a single piece of “one size fits all” content to attract as many eyeballs as you could.
-It’s not about getting views – it’s about getting the right views at the right time, meaning those people who actually care about who you are, what you’re doing and what you have to say.
+Gone are the times when you would craft a single piece of “one size fits all” content to attract as many eyeballs as you could.
+It’s not about getting views – it’s about getting the right views at the right time, meaning those people who actually care about who you are, what you’re doing, and what you have to say.

 There was a time when influencer marketing was all the rage, but that does seem to have tapered off.
 True influencers are regularly getting far too big, to the point where diminishing returns become very likely.
 If you really want to reach the specific niche audience that you’re after in an effective way that saves money at the same time, you’ll want to find a micro-influencer within your industry and establish a relationship with that person as quickly as possible.